 Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

-If you’re selling a home in Chicago, commission costs represent your single largest expense at closing.
-On a $500,000 home, a traditional 5-6% total commission means $25,000-$30,000 coming out of your equity.
+If you’re selling a home in Chicago, real estate commissions are your single largest cost to sell.
+On a $500,000 home, a traditional 5-6% total commission means $25,000-$30,000 coming out of your equity—more than transfer taxes, attorney fees, and title insurance combined.
 That money could go toward your next down payment, pay off debt, or stay invested.
-Understanding how real estate commission rates work—and knowing your options—can save you thousands of dollars.
+Understanding how real estate commissions in Chicago actually work—and knowing your alternatives—can save you thousands of dollars.

 Current Chicago Commission Rates